Table of Contents

 The H1 tag, however, is the HTML element for the first-level heading within the body text of the webpage.

 H1 tags: These are mostly associated with the title of your post.
-Using more than one H1 tag per page is recommended by Bing Webmaster Guidelines.
+According to Google’s John Mueller, using more than one H1 tag per page won’t have a negative impact on your site’s SEO.

 H2 tags: You can use H2 tags for subheadings of the title, and can also have more than one H2 tag.